felipebueno/stacker_news/README.md

 Unofficial cross-platform Stacker News app written in Flutter.

-This project started as a Hacker News app I developed in the begining of 2020 to learn the Bloc pattern.
+I started this project as a Hacker News app in the begining of 2020 to learn the Bloc pattern.
 I still maintain the HN app but I'm now focusing on Stacker News.

 ## Screenshots